xdvio/ripple-lib-java/ripple-core/src/main/java/com/ripple/core/types/shamap/README.md

   `4E8C0CE75693B85A4CAC5516B77702E660A55281CF17DBE09552941F3078D81C`

-From the nodestore we retrieve:
+From the NodeStore we retrieve:

   ```
   4D494E00